aisingapore/Novella/README.md

 4. Finally, we return `n_to_recommend` items to the user.

 Note that there will be cases where similar items found in the USE space are mapped to items in the MF space that have not been interacted before (these vectors are 0).
 In this cases, we set `use_buffer_multiplier` and `mf_buffer_multiplier` can be increased accordingly so that we avoid this problem.

-## Key features of algorithm

-* **Transactional similarity** Similar items based on users reading history
-* **Semantic similarity** Similar items based on semantics of title
-* **Implicit feedback** User interactions do not explicitly indicate that the user 'liked' it, rather representing a transaction

 ## Contributing